honghainguyen777/NestJS---Modern-TypeScript-Back-end-Development/README.md

 | ---------- | ------------- | --------- |
 | /auth/signup  | POST | Sign up |
 | /auth/signin  | POST | Sign in |

+## Start creating the project - task management
+### Inititalize project
+- `nest new nestjs-task-management`
+### Remove some unnecessary files
+- src/app.controller.spec.ts
+- src/app.controller.ts
+- src/app.service.ts
+- Remove lines: controllers: `[AppController], providers: [AppService]` in the src/app.module.ts (@Module) also these import statements of those modules

+### Files in the repository
+- tsconfig.json: tell the TypeScript compiler how to compile the code
+- tsconfig.build.json: an extension of the normal tsconfig.json.
+It is specific for when we build our application for production.
+It has some exclusion for certain folders in module folder to test folder in any file ending with *spec
+- package.json: a classic file in any NPM project.
+It has information on dependencies, dev-dependencies of the project, etc.
+- src folder: a place to write most of the code/business logic in the project

+### Run project in dev mode
+- `npm start dev`